-The truth is that the best price does not necessarily mean the best deal.
-I am not saying that price is unimportant.
-I think price is important but only to the extent that it represents the real value of work to be done.
+The fact is that the best price does not necessarily mean the best deal.
+I am not saying that price is unimportant; I think that it is important, but only to the extent that it represents the real value of work to be done.
 So, getting the best deal means getting the best value.
 It’s easy to compare the price but the key to getting the best deal is in being able to evaluate and compare the value offered for that price tag. (see How to Evaluate Painting Proposals.)